kaufman-lab/intervalaverage/README.md

 Note that in z the average value of PM2.5 is missing (NA) for the final period in y.
 This is because there is insufficient PM25 to calculate an average.
-By using a looser competeness requirements we can get an average for this period in y (in general, this will just be the mean of non-missing values in x):
+By using a looser completeness requirements we can get an average for this period in y (in general, this will just be the mean of non-missing values in x):